top of page

 MSc Student

-Antonia is based at the University of Agder and will investigate the effect of marine heatwaves and coastal darkening on kelp forests in Norway.
+Antonia was based at the University of Agder and investigated the short-term physiological effects of ocean warming and coastal darkening on the kelp forests in Norway.
+After completing her thesis, Antonia has continued to work in science communication at Lindesnes Lighthouse

 GEcoKelp Advisory Board